Covid rates in Shropshire and local alert levels

 Government Guidance is available in alternative formats, which explains Local restriction tiers: what you need to know.

 Full government guidance for other tiers are contained in 'What you can and cannot do in an area in tier 1 of local restrictions from 2 December' and 'What you can and cannot do in an area in tier 3 of local restrictions from 2 December'.

 Posters which explain the medium, high and very high restrictions can be found in ‘Related documents’ on the right hand side of this page too.

 - Hands – wash your hands regularly and for 20 seconds

 - Face – wear a face covering in indoor settings where social distancing may be difficult, and where you will come into contact with people you do not normally meet

-- Space – stay two metres apart from people you don't live with where possible, or one metre with extra precautions in place (such as wearing face coverings or increasing ventilation indoors)
+- Space – stay two metres apart from people you do not live with where possible, or one metre with extra precautions in place (such as wearing face coverings)

 There is separate guidance for households with a possible or confirmed coronavirus infection and additional advice at each tier will be provided shortly for people who are clinically extremely vulnerable to coronavirus.